gatsbyjs/gatsby/docs/docs/environment-variables.md

 If set to true, this will expose a `/__refresh` webhook that is able to receive `POST` requests to _refresh_ the sourced content.
 This exposed webhook can be triggered whenever remote data changes, which means you can update your data without re-launching the development server.

-You can trigger this endpoint locally for example with `curl -X POST http://localhost:8000/__refresh`.
+You can trigger this endpoint locally for example on Unix-based operating systems (like Ubuntu and MacOS) you can use `curl -X POST http://localhost:8000/__refresh`.

 ## Additional Environments (Staging, Test, etc)